ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-In the last years, Wide Area Networks (WAN) have seen a considerable growth in network traffic and applications (e.g, video streaming, video games), imposing new requirements on existing network technologies \cite{8610949,6964248, ellis2016communication}.
-Some examples of such requirements are to support sudden changes in traffic demands, to enable the deployment of applications with different requirements (e.g., low latency, high throughput) or to adapt to changes in the network topology (e.g., link failures).
-To ensure adequate network functioning, Internet Service Providers (ISP) need to efficiently and effectively manage the network infrastructure.
+In the last years, Wide Area Networks (WAN) have seen a considerable growth in network traffic and applications (e.g, live video streaming, Internet of Things), imposing new requirements on existing network technologies \cite{8610949,6964248, ellis2016communication}.
+Some examples of such requirements are to support sudden changes in the network traffic, to enable the deployment of applications with different requirements (e.g., low latency and high throughput) or to adapt to network topology changes (e.g., link failures, spikes of traffic).
+This puts pressure on the Internet Service Providers (ISP) to ensure the customer's Quality of Service and fulfill the Service Level Agreements.
+Therefore, ISPs are challenged to efficiently and effectively manage their WAN infrastructure to guarantee previously agreed losses, delay and throughput thresholds for different time-sensitive applications.

-The networking community adapted the Software Defined Networking (SDN) paradigm \cite{10.1145/2500468.2500473} to enable efficient operation and management of network resources.
-SDN offers a centralized overview of the network state and enables the controller to flexibly change the flow's routing policies.
-This problem is also known as Traffic Engineering (TE) and it consists of routing the traffic flows in a network with the goal of maximizing network's performance and optimally using the network's resources.
-TE is proven to be NP-hard \cite{xu2011link, 10.1145/2829988.2787495}, meaning that it is a combinatorial optimization problem whose solution can not be found in a deterministic polynomial time.
-To solve TE problems, the SDN controller uses optimization techniques to search for the best network configuration.

-Existing network optimization techniques can be generally divided among optimizer-based solutions and heuristics.
-The optimizer-based solutions are those that formalize the original TE problem using mathematical expressions and use traditional optimization engines such as Gurobi~\cite{gurobi} or CPLEX~\cite{cplex2009v12} to find a solution.
-These kinds of TE solutions suffer from scalability issues, meaning that the optimization time and the problem instance size scale at different speeds.
-Specifically, to optimize on large real-world scenarios using an optimization engine can take a long time (e.g., up to several weeks).
-The second category corresponds to the heuristics designed by human experts.
-These TE solutions make strong assumptions and simplifications on the original TE problem to reduce its complexity and make it easier for a human expert to design an algorithm.
-This makes the heuristic-based TE solvers reach far-from-optimal TE solutions.
+In order to efficiently manage WAN infrastructures operators take advantage of Traffic Engineering (TE) techniques \cite{awduche2002overview}.
+TE aims to efficiently manage the network resources by steering traffic to achieve a certain goal, for instance minimizing the utilization of the most congested link.
+In our work, the TE problem is defined by the network infrastructure, the traffic matrix, the routing and the link capacity (Section~\ref{subsec:problemstatement}).
+TE is a well-established topic with a large set of proposals.
+Initial attempts aimed at optimizing the link weights using distributed mechanisms using either heuristics or classical optimization techniques \cite{832225, xiao2000traffic, fortz2002optimizing}.